 Registering for Courses

-If you are taking the first year medical school courses, on the other hand, registration is handled directly through Hong Lan.
-You must let her know you are interested in taking a medical school course far in advance of the start of the course.
+If you are taking the first-year medical school courses, on the other hand, registration is handled directly through Kay Beard.
+You must let her know you are interested in taking a medical school course, far in advance of the start of the course.
 For 1st Year Medical School Classes, you are required to follow a set of guidelines.
-Failure to do so will cause you to loose your ability to enroll in them.
-IMPORTANT: Due to a new policy on limited seating for medical courses, you may only enroll in these classes with approval from the BME Department (via Hong Lan), the Medical School Coordinator (Sherrie Fornoff), and the SOM Registrar’s Office (firstname.lastname@example.org).
+Failure to do so will cause you to lose your ability to enroll in them.
+IMPORTANT: Due to a new policy on limited seating for medical courses, you may only enroll in these classes with approval from the BME Department (via Kay Beard), the Medical School Coordinator, and the SOM Registrar’s Office (firstname.lastname@example.org).
 Be sure to verify your enrollment with all three together in one email.